Digitizing VHS Done Right: What to Buy (and What to Avoid)

 Decent color reproduction: The colors you see on screen stay true to the original.

 Minimal compression artifacts: You don’t get the heavy pixelation or ghosting that cheaper converters sometimes produce.
-This is often due to poor internal shielding—a common area where low-cost devices cut corners.
+This is frequently due to poor internal shielding—a common area where low-cost devices cut corners.

 Long-term reliability: Elgato is a reputable brand with solid support and regular software updates.
 The software makes a big difference: You want software that’s relatively easy to use, and that easily saves to high-quality formats.